jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - TeamUnitTestX_CC.md

 ## Blob container registry

-- 'adaptsegmentunittest-teamunittesrxcc': saving output written into the file in Excel format.
+- 'project-x-result-files': saving output written into the file in Excel format.
      - The file inside are result from the experiment, for example:
-          - *Test_data_20240109224957260.xlsx* Excel file.
+          - *Test_data_20240117195255036.xlsx* Excel file.

 ## Output of the Experiment